(back)

-• #4 in disposable income (only New York, Washington, and Massachusetts were higher)
+• #4 in disposable income (behind New York, Washington, and Massachusetts)

 • #12 in average salary